 Over 3300 Acres - More than 5 square miles A major horse project where you will help solve the Big 3 problems horses face...
-Abandonment, Excess, and Retirement.
-The horses need you to provide the endowment for this project.
+We started out focused on retirement and discovered the same methods solved excess and abandonment as well.

 IRS 501c3 Mission Statement:

 The Camp Rusk Foundation, Inc's mission is the discovery, acquisition (research) and sharing (education) of knowledge for the welfare (prevention of cruelty) of horses.

 Who are we?

 The Camp Rusk Foundation, Inc. is a 501c3 with a nationally distributed Board of Directors and Officers.

 A small amount from you each month adds up to the initial endowment needed.

 $12.50, $25, or $50 grows into the endowment for a Quarter, Half, or Full Acre.